 The Departure display board show six rows of information:

 - Train: This refers to the type of service and the number of the train.
 For instance whether the train is an ‘Ordinary’, ‘Express’ or ‘Special Express’ service.
 The number after is the number of the train.
 All train services in Thailand have a number which does not change from day to day.
-For example, the daily departure from Bangkok to Chiang Mai at 18.10 is always Train #9.
-The number of the train you have booked will be printed on your train tickets.

 - Destination: This the station where the train will terminate.

 - Platf…: This the platform number from which the train will depart.

 - Sched…: This is the time when the train is scheduled to depart.
 Again this information is printed on train tickets in Thailand and is a useful way to identify which train you need to take.

 - Depart…: This row will have another time if the train is delayed.

 - Remark: This row will state either nothing, or ‘Delay’ or ‘Cancel’.